Dopamine Precursors and Agonists for Restless Legs Syndrome

 Dopamine agonists and levodopa may cause impulse-control disorders in some people.
 Impulse-control disorders include uncontrollable or problem gambling, sexual behavior, and shopping.
 Binge eating is another example.

 Dopamine agonists are more likely than levodopa to cause impulse-control disorders.
-The risk is even higher in people who take both a dopamine agonist and levodopa.
+But your risk is even higher if you take both a dopamine agonist and levodopa.
 If you are concerned about taking these medicines because of this risk, talk with your doctor.

 Medicine is one of the many tools your doctor has to treat a health problem.
 Taking medicine as your doctor suggests will improve your health and may prevent future problems.
 If you don't take your medicines properly, you may be putting your health (and perhaps your life) at risk.